bdrung/3cpio/README.md

 This initramfs cpio consists of three uncompressed cpio archives followed by a Zstandard-compressed cpio archive.

-List the content of the initramfs cpio on an Ubunu 24.04 system:
+List the content of the initramfs cpio on an Ubuntu 24.04 system:

 ```
 $ 3cpio --list /boot/initrd.img